SUrvival Control Chart EStimation Software in R: the success package: Theory and models

-A risk-adjusted procedure may be performed by modelling patient-specific failure probability (\(p_{0,i}\)) using a logistic regression model similarly to \eqref{eq:RABern}.
+A risk-adjusted procedure may be performed by modelling patient-specific failure probability (\(p_{0,i}\)) using a logistic regression model.
 The risk-adjusted Bernoulli CUSUM can be used as a sequential quality control method for binary outcomes.
-When survival outcomes are available a proper method is lacking.
 Dichotomizing the outcome (survival time) can lead to delays in detection.
-When survival outcomes are available, it is recommended to construct one of the CUSUM charts described in Sections \ref{biswas-and-kalbfleisch-cusum-bk-cusum} - \ref{continuous-time-generalized-rapid-response-cusum-cgr-cusum}.
+When survival outcomes are available, it can therefore be beneficial to construct one of the CUSUM charts described in the following sections.